u17194907425/artifact/artifact.md

 ### General

+* Uses Source 2 engine.
+* There are 280 cards and 44 heroes.

 ### Decks and Cards

-Your deck is made of five hero cards as well as ability cards (including summons).
-The deck is made of 40 cards (apparently there's no limit, and ability cards are shuffled into your deck once you play them).
-You can have three copies of the same card.
+* Your deck is made of five hero cards as well as ability cards (including summons).
+* The deck is made of 40 cards (apparently there's no limit, and ability cards are shuffled into your deck once you play them).
+* You can have three copies of the same card.

-There are four card colors (blue, green, red, and black, like in the teaser).

-Your deck can be made of two different colors.
+There are **four card colors** (blue, green, red, and black, like in the teaser).
+A deck can be made of two different colors.
 Unless otherwise specified you can only play an ability of a certain color on a board where you have a hero of that color.

-Red is for bruisers, blue for mage and late game, black for assassin and cross-board abilities, green is for support/summons.
+Card colors:
+* Red is for bruisers
+* Blue for mage and late game
+* Black for assassin and cross-board abilities
+* Green is for support/summons.

 It’s unclear whether the abilities in your deck are only dependent on color, or if they have to be linked to the heroes you play.
 We’ve mostly seen abilities of the heroes in play, but it might just have been the way the deck was built for the journalists.

 Cards can be of different rarity levels.
-However *rarity does not correlate with power* (see Gabe's presentation from Mar-08 2018)
+However per Gabe's presentation from Mar-08 2018

+> rarity does not correlate with power